 By this observation, however, beauty is in the eyes of the beholder.

-I do appreciate individuals who’ve kept their Grand Prix in pristine condition, like me, before my transmission fluid started to bleed into the exhaust.
-It’s a rare disaster, but seals and gaskets for GM’s back then were as weak as the plastic they were carted on through factories.
+I do appreciate individuals who’ve kept their Grand Prix in pristine condition, like me, before my transmission fluid started bleeding into the exhaust.
+It’s a rare disaster, but seals and gaskets for GM back then were as weak as the plastic they were carted on through factories.

-Anti-Freeze flooding into my intake manifold gasket led to a common issue that mechanics often mistaken as a blown head gasket, which was one of GM’s many recalls.
+Anti-Freeze flooding into my intake manifold gasket led to a common issue that mechanics often mistaken for a blown head gasket, which was one of GM’s many recalls.